TN21L1_0_Fasteners

 • Power Type: Pneumatic

-• Operating Pressure: 4.8 - 6.9 (Bar)
+• Operating Pressure: 70-100 PSI (4.8 - 6.9 Bar)

-• Air Consumption: 1.1 (60 CPM) (SCFM)
+• Air Consumption: 1.1 (60 CPM) SCFM

 • Air Inlet NPT: 0.25"